sajjadh47/advanced-category-and-custom-taxonomy-image/README.md

 ### 1.0.9

 * Minor Update.. tested for latest wp compatibility..
+### 2.0.0
+* Geo Location Db updated to the last version.
+Compatibility check for wp v6.7!

 ### 1.0.8

 * Added a new shortcode for dynamic usage in any template or dnd builder.
 Plus tested for latest wp compatibility..